lightvector/KataGo/README.md

 **If using the OpenCL version, KataGo will need to tune itself the first time it starts - try running the `benchmark` command described below.**

 ## Setting Up and Running KataGo
 KataGo implements just a GTP engine - GTP is a simple text protocol that Go software uses to communicate with engines.
 It does NOT have a graphical interface on its own.
 So generally, you will want to use KataGo along with a GUI or analysis program, such as [Lizzie](https://github.com/featurecat/lizzie) or [Sabaki](https://sabaki.yichuanshen.de/).
 Both of these programs also support KataGo's score estimates and visualization as well.

-NOTE: a version of KataGo is also packaged directly with Lizzie's latest Windows release, but this is a somewhat older version and doesn't support some recent features.
+**Warning: the version of KataGo packaged directly with Lizzie is fairly OLD.
+The net is quite weak compared to the latest nets, and the executable may not support the latest models or features.
+Download a newer version of both the net and executable from the [releases page](https://github.com/lightvector/KataGo/releases).**

 ### Windows and Linux